usharesoft/appcenter-docs/admin/en/source/pages/architecture/deployment-example.rst

    * The number of users as well as the number of simultaneous connections to the platform
    * The number of simultaneous generations
-   * The number of operating systems offered by UForge
    * The number of projects in the project catalog
    * The SLA of UForge
    * Whether the service needs to be reached over multiple sites